 We are experts at completing healthcare construction with little or no interruption in patient care.

 Soon after Shockey completed a $28 million expansion project at City Hospital (now Berkeley Medical Center and a part of WVU Medicine), the ED department at Berkeley Medical Center became the busiest one in the state of West Virginia.
-Today, Shockey is helping WVU Medicine expand again, this time in surgical capacity, with the addition of five new operating rooms.
+Shockey recently helped WVU Medicine expand again, this time in surgical capacity, with the addition of five new operating rooms.

 Like before, all construction is taking place while the existing OR and ED suites remain fully operational.